Skip to main content

 Radiation Therapy

-Radiation therapy utilizes high-energy beams, such as X-rays or protons, to destroy cancer cells.
-It can be used as the primary treatment for early-stage mouth cancers or in conjunction with surgery for more advanced cases.
+Radiation therapy uses high-energy beams, such as X-rays or protons, to destroy cancer cells.
+It can be the primary treatment for early-stage mouth cancers or combined with surgery for more advanced cases.

-Your doctor can also utilize modern radiation techniques like intensity-modulated radiation therapy (IMRT).
+Your doctor may also use modern radiation techniques like intensity-modulated radiation therapy (IMRT).
 These techniques allow for precise targeting of the tumor while minimizing damage to surrounding healthy tissues.

 Chemotherapy